-Clause 17 contains the general dispute resolution clause for the 2019 DAU.
-Clause 17.1(a) of the QCA's required amendments to the 2019 DAU provides:
+Clause 17 contains the general dispute resolution provisions for the 2021 undertaking.
+Clause 17.1(a) provides:

 (a) (Disputes under this Undertaking) If any dispute or question arises under this Undertaking or in relation to the negotiation of Access between an Access Seeker, Access Holder or a Collective Negotiation Group and DBIM (Dispute) then, unless otherwise expressly agreed by all parties, such Dispute will be resolved in the manner specified in this Undertaking (where applicable) and in accordance with this Section 17 and either party may give to the other party the Dispute notice in writing (Dispute Notice) specifying the Dispute and requiring that it be dealt with in the manner specified in this Undertaking (where applicable) and as set out in this Section 17.